COPY TO

 (depending on your provider)object_storage_credentials

-: for accessing your cloud storage
+: for accessing your cloud storageaws_region

 : AWS region associated with the storage servicekey_id